 Kids don’t always have the best attitude towards homeschooling.
 However, there are a few simple techniques to encourage good attitudes in our kids.

 1. Model a Good Attitude

-However if we want the kids to have a good attitude towards the homeschool, we must model a good attitude first.
-That means no checking email when we should be giving our first grader a phonics lesson.
+However, if we want the kids to have a good attitude towards the homeschool, we must model a good attitude first.
+That means no checking email when we should be giving our first graders a phonics lesson.